Road Map. The Path Ahead

 We would like to continue this experiment and attempt to provide a lightweight SDK for Korora specific applications that attempt to blend the offline and online experiences.

-There are a number of UI’s that sit on top of YUM to aid package installation, the latest work with GNOME Software highlights a number of new technologies that is improving the ability to search, install and modify your OS.
+There are a number of UI’s that sit on top of DNF to aid package installation, the latest work with GNOME Software highlights a number of new technologies that is improving the ability to search, install and modify your OS.

 We would like to explore a desktop-agnostic mechanism for searching, installing and modifying software on your system.
 It would be Canvas-aware and leverage the SDK.